shell909090/puzzles/README.md

 # Usage

 * -c for loop (under proformance test).
+* -d for read core dump.
+* -r for replay.
 * -p for change pause time. (default is 0.05s)
-* -r for read core dump.
 * -t for proformance test.

 # Copyright